-The thread is not bound to a CPU.
-But you can control CPU binding for thread using environment variable FLIB\CPU\AFFINITY.
+When the environment variable FLIB\HPCFUNC=TRUE is not set, you can control CPU binding for thread using environment variable FLIB\CPU\AFFINITY.
+For details of FLIB\HPCFUNC, see "FLIB\HPCFUNC".

-Environment variable FLIB\CPU\AFFINITY
+The environment variable FLIB\CPU\AFFINITY

 When the number of specified CPUs is exceeded, it is repeatedly used from the beginning of the list.